Virtual Desktop Infrastructure

 Using your thin client, you access your hosted virtual desktop over a secure Citrix or VMware connection.

-Cisco Jabber is compatible with VDI.
-However, because of a limitation of VDI, only the availability and chat features are supported.
-Sending the additional data that audio and video calls require through the hosted virtual desktop causes communications delays.
+Webex Teams works with VDI.
+However, sending the additional data that audio and video calls require, through the hosted virtual desktops, causes communications delays.
 This limitation is called the "hairpin" effect.

-Cisco Virtualization Experience Media Edition (VXME) is software that adds support for audio and video calls.
-With Cisco VXME, the data doesn’t go through the hosted virtual desktop, thus eliminating the hairpin effect.
-The version of Cisco VXME that you have depends on the operating system that your thin client runs.
-The Cisco VXME family of products includes:
+The Webex Teams VDI thin client is software that adds support for audio and video calls.
+The data doesn’t go through the hosted virtual desktop, thus eliminating the hairpin effect.